deve-sh/Syllabus-Tracker/README.md

 ## License

-The repository is licensed under the ISC License.
+The repository is licensed under the [ISC License](https://github.com/deve-sh/Syllabus-Tracker/blob/master/LICENSE).

+#### Special Attributions

+The Image used on the homepage is from [Code Sand Box](https://codesandbox.io) as I couldn't find a better one and just was a bit too lazy to create a good looking one.